 Expanding Maker education resources IN public schools

-Making Spaces is an exciting partnership with the Bubbler at Madison Public Library, Maker Ed, and the Children's Museum of Pittsburgh to support maker education in public schools.
+Making Spaces is an exciting partnership with the Bubbler at Madison Public Library and the Madison Metropolitan School District.
+Started in 2017 in collaboration with Maker Ed, the Children's Museum of Pittsburgh, and Google Making & Science, Making Spaces supports the expansion of maker education in public schools.

-With current funding provided by Google & Schmidt Sciences, the Bubbler at Madison Public Library helps cultivate the future of making and learning in Madison public schools through:
+With current funding provided by Schmidt Futures, the Bubbler at Madison Public Library helps cultivate the future of making and learning in Madison public schools through:

 - targeted professional development for a variety of maker educators